scikit-learn-contrib/metric-learn/doc/supervised.rst

 - Or you can return a function that will return the distance (in the new space) between two 1D arrays (the coordinates of the points in the original space), similarly to distance functions in `scipy.spatial.distance`.
+To do that, use the `get_metric` method.

 >>> metric_fun = nca.get_metric()
 >>> metric_fun([3.5, 3.6], [5.6, 2.4])